How to Solve Calculation Errors on "Comprehensive Income" or "Other Comprehensive Income"

 The most common reason for this issue is that you have a subtotal in your Comprehensive Income Statement (CI) which isn’t found in your Statement of Changes in Equity (SOCIE), and this causes your calculation to fail.

 Your calculations can be perfectly correct, but when it comes to XBRL everything is interconnected, so when you have a subtotal leading up to your comprehensive income in CI, you need that same subtotal to be represented in your SOCIE.
-Otherwise the calculation will fail.
+Otherwise, this calculation error will occur in conversion.

 A Quick Example of the Issue You Are Experiencing